FarbrorGarbo/GridConstructor/README.md

 ### `npm run deploy`

-This is for deploying the app to githug through gh-pages.
+This is for deploying the app to github through gh-pages.

 > If you fork this project, then remember to change the "homepage" and "deploy" settings in package.json